Closing Day Horror Stories (and How to Avoid Them)

 Start Early and Be Proactive

-Don’t wait until closing day to check if your property is ready.
-Schedule your final walkthrough days in advance.
-That allows time to fix any problems the buyer might find.
+Don’t wait until closing day to see if your property is ready.
+Schedule your own walk-through several days before the buyer’s final walkthrough.
+That gives you time to fix small problems before they become big closing day problems.

 Minimalist interior symbolizing preparedness for closing day